AntonioK180/SmartParno/README.md

 # SmartParno
 ## Short Description (might get shorter)

 SmartParno is a device which allows you to control your central heating system (a.k.a. _parno_) from any point of the world.
 It uses Wi-Fi to communicate with your smartphone.
 Our new innovative technology, using thermal sensors for feedback, allows you to set the _parno_ to an exact temperature.
-Then our algorithm will calculate how much exactly to open up the _parno's_ valve.
-We can safely say that this device does not only make your _parno_ remote controlled, but it makes it more precise too!
+We can safely say that SmartParno does not only make your headting remote controlled, but it makes it more precise too!

 ## All features:
 - Turn the _parno_ on the power scale, which we all know from 1 to 5